oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 It is recommended to upgrade to CVSS v3.1.

-> A tool MAY upgrade to CVSS v3.1 as quick fix.
+> A tool MAY upgrade to CVSS v3.1 as a quick fix.
 > However, if such quick fix is supported the tool SHALL also recompute the `baseScore` and `baseSeverity`.
 > The same applies for `temporalScore` and `temporalSeverity` respectively `environmentalScore` and `environmentalSeverity` if
 > the necessary fields for computing their value are present and set.